Common Challenges When Working with APIs and How to Overcome Them

 The Challenge:

-APIs are a common target for cyberattacks, such as data breaches, injection attacks, or unauthorized access.
-Ensuring the security of your API integration is critical to protecting sensitive data.
+APIs are often a target for malicious attacks, such as injection attacks, data breaches, or unauthorized access.
+Failing to secure your API integration can put sensitive data at risk.

 How to Overcome It: